Bdowdle4/applied-ml-dowdle/lab02/README.md

 # Dowdle's Module 2 Lab Introduction
 In this module, we discussed the process of acquiring and evaluating data.
-And we learned some common techniques for cleaning data in preparation to training a model.
+We learned some basic tools to view the data to determine its quality, some common techniques for cleaning data, and to transform the given features in preparation to training a model.

 [Clickable Link to Notebook](https://github.com/Bdowdle4/applied-ml-dowdle/blob/main/lab01/ml01.ipynb)